-Construction materials producer ReTo Eco-Solutions, Inc. (Nasdaq: RETO) gained 11%.
+Construction materials producer ReTo Eco-Solutions, Inc. (Nasdaq: RETO) gained 11% on Monday.

 The stock price of Ossen Innovation Co., Ltd. (Nasdaq: OSN) increased to $1.82 per share by 11% in Monday’s trading.
 The Shanghai-based company manufactures and sells various plain surface prestressed steel materials, and rare earth coated and zinc coated prestressed steel materials.

-Beijing-based Moxian, Inc. (Nasdaq: MOXC) gained as much as 24% intraday Monday to $1.19 per share, closing back down at $1 per share--still up 3%.
-It was a good day for a bad yea so far; the company's stock price has fallen 43% YTD.
+Beijing-based Moxian, Inc. (Nasdaq: MOXC) gained as high as 24% intraday Monday to $1.19 per share, but it closed at $1 per share, representing an increase of 3%.
+The stock price of the company performed more volatile than the benchmarks, losing 43% since 2020.
 Moxian operates a social network platform that integrates social media and sales, allowing merchants to study consumer behavior in China.

-Concord Medical Services Holdings Ltd. (NYSE: CCM) gained 25% intraday, but closed at $1.59 per share, down 5%.
+Concord Medical Services Holdings Ltd. (NYSE: CCM) gained 25% intraday Monday.
+However, its stock dropped suddenly to $1.59 per share, down 5% in the late afternoon.
 The Beijing-based company operates radiotherapy and diagnostic imaging centers in 20 hospitals in 20 cities in China.

-Shishi city-based casual menswear producer KBS Fashion Group Ltd. (Nasdaq: KBSF) lost 47% in the afternoon, trading at $1.22 per share.
+Shishi city-based casual menswear producer KBS Fashion Group Ltd. (Nasdaq: KBSF) lost 47% in the afternoon to $1.22 per share.